LaupWing/ExplainABit/src/ComponentLib/Backdrop/README.md

-# Name
+# Backdrop

-> Short description
+> **Just** a black Backdrop in React

 ## This project
+Just a simple transparent black backdrop showed when you click on the button the center.

 ## Folder structure
+-   📄 Backdrop.js
--   📁 folder
+-   📄 App.js
--   📄 file
+-   📄 index.js

 ## Code explaination